The following professionals lent their expertise to this article:

 • Learning Outcome #4

-An understanding of current laws and regulations around phlebotomy, including how blood samples must be labeled and requirements around patient consent.
+An understanding of current laws and regulations concerning phlebotomy practice, including how blood samples must be labeled and requirements for patient consent.

 • Learning Outcome #5

-An awareness of how samples must be taken, labeled, stored, transported, and processed and clear directives on what must be done if protocols are not followed correctly.
+An awareness of how samples must be taken, labeled, stored, transported, and processed, as well as what must be done if protocols are not correctly followed.

 Common Courses